XZiar/RayRenderer/README.md

 # RayRenderer

-A simple renderer based on my old RayTrace project.
+A messy renderer based on my old RayTrace project.

 ### Changes from old project